 Assistant Curator, Invertebrate Zoology

-James Fetzner is the assistant curator of crustacea for the Section of Invertebrate Zoology at Carnegie Museum of Natural History.
+James Fetzner is the assistant curator for the Section of Invertebrate Zoology at Carnegie Museum of Natural History.
 Fetzner received his PhD in zoology from Brigham Young University in 2001.
 He also received his MS in zoology in 1993, his BA in microbiology in 1993, and his BS in zoology in 1989, all from Southern Illinois University at Carbondale.